kailash-manasarovar/statement/docs/timeline/2025/may.md

 - She also gives me a gift from the second-hand shop she works at that evening; a tiny cloth money purse - I wonder if it had a tracking device from Adams inside - which I left at the hotel.
 - As she's giving it to me, and I accept it and tell her she really shouldn't have, she looks over at Chris and makes a face as if to say, *see? she's taking it*, a communication that was totally inexplicable to me at the time.
 - I just assume she still hates me, like she always has, and is doing weird things because of her hatred.
+- One time I was suspicious she was poisoning Chris.
+He became extremely ill inexplicably, A&E ill, and nearly died.
+It may have happened twice.
+He got some weird diagnosis and it never happened again.
+She was that mean to him all the time, I did wonder and I think we have to probably.
+Chris Ludwick surviving poisoning would certainly be a surprise!
+- The Lord does roll in mysterious ways though.

 ### Des and Nikki